Tibial Stress Fractures from Running: A Guide to Symptoms, Treatment, and Prevention

 Upgrade your nutrition

-Stress fractures from running aren’t fun; neither is recovery.
-But if you rest for 6-8 weeks, strengthen your muscles, improve your mobility, and treat your body right, you’ll be well on your way to a healthy recovery.
-And, you won’t have to worry about another tibial fracture derailing your training in the future.
+Stress fractures from running aren’t fun, and neither is the recovery.
+But if you focus on resting for 6 to 8 weeks (or the length of time your doctor recommends), strengthening your muscles, improving your mobility, and treating your body right, you’ll be well on your way to a healthier future.

 Back to blog